methanal/SceneSpark/README.md

 - 🚧 **(Coming Soon) Microservices Architecture**: Frontend and backend services are decoupled and deployed using Docker Compose for seamless integration and scalability.
 - 🚧 (Coming Soon) On-Premise Deployment: Easily deploy on your own physical servers or data centers for enhanced security and privacy.

+## Acknowledgements

+This repository is inspired by and borrows some code from [autocut](https://github.com/mli/autocut).
+Special thanks to the autocut team.

 ## Getting Started

 ### Installation